 It is important to know what a Parenting Coordinator may do and what they may not do in your case.
 A Parenting Coordinator may only deal with decisions affecting the child.
-For example, such decisions would include which doctor the child goes to, which school the child attends, disagreements regarding the child’s participation in extra-curricular activities. enforcement of the existing parenting time schedule ordered by the court, and minor changes in that parenting time, such as when a parent may pick up the child for his or her parenting time.
+For example, such decisions would include which doctor the child goes to, which school the child attends, disagreements regarding the child’s participation in extra-curricular activities.
+Enforcement of the existing parenting schedule ordered by the court, and minor changes in that parenting time, such as when a parent may pick up the child for his or her parenting time.

-Having a Parenting Coordinator assigned to your case will very likely save you time and money when you have continual disagreements regarding issues affecting your child.
+Having a Parenting Coordinator assigned to your case will very likely save you time and money when you have frequent disagreements regarding issues affecting your child.
 If you don’t have a Parenting Coordinator in place, you are left with two options.
 One option is to file a motion with the court, wait several months for a hearing, wait for the judge to issue a ruling on the issue, and most likely incur attorney fees.
 This process can take months to complete.

-You should also understand that, although a judge may appoint a Parenting Coordinator to make recommendations regarding issues concerning your children, the court cannot delegate the judge’s obligation to provide the parents an opportunity to object to those recommendations, the court’s obligation to allow the parties to present evidence at a trial based upon those objections, and the trial court’s obligation to independently issue orders based upon the evidence presented at that trial.
+You should also understand that, although a judge may appoint a Parenting Coordinator to make recommendations regarding issues concerning your children, the court cannot delegate the judge’s obligation to provide the parents an opportunity to object to those recommendations, the court’s obligation to allow the parties to present evidence at a trial based upon those objections, and the trial court’s duty to independently issue orders based on the evidence presented at that trial.
 You should read our summary of the Arizona Court of Appeals decision in the Depasquale v.
 Superior Court case to learn more about the limits of a Parenting Coordinator’s authority in an Arizona child custody case.

 You may also want to consider reading our other article about the Arizona Court of Appeals ruling in Contreras v.
-Bourke, which found the court violated a parent’s right to due process after conducting an evidentiary hearing on an objection to a Parenting Coordinator’s report and recommendations to understand the additional limitations placed upon the court when conducting a hearing based upon a Parenting Coordinator’s report and recommendations.
+Bourke, which found the court violated a parent’s right to due process after conducting a hearing on an objection to a Parenting Coordinator’s report and recommendations to understand the additional limitations placed upon the court when conducting a hearing based upon a Parenting Coordinator’s report and recommendations.

 Contact Our Scottsdale Arizona Child Custody Attorneys

 Contact us today or call us at (480)305-8300 to schedule your consultation with one of our Scottsdale Arizona Child Custody Attorneys regarding child custody issues, the divorce process or any other Arizona family law matter.